 - Discipline, hiring, and firing.
 Would that all employee/employer relations were trouble free.
 Unfortunately, they are not.
 Your employee will need some training.
 There will be a period of getting used to each other.
 Your loved one will have preferences, and so will you.
 Communicating these priorities effectively is an art.
 Enforcing them is an even more delicate art.
 Then there is the matter of compatibility.
 Not all personalities are a good fit.
 If differences are irreconcilable, letting an employee go is yet another art, though one that may have legal and financial ramifications.
 Make sure you understand the state and federal laws about this subject.
 Moreover, if/when you do let someone go, depending on your loved one’s needs, you may have to have someone else chosen, screened, and ready to put into place, perhaps even the next day.

-Hiring help directly is not as simple as it may seem.
+Hiring help directly is certainly an option, but it is not as simple as it may seem.
 This is why many families turn to an Aging Life Care Manager.
 Whether he or she offers home care services or works closely with an agency, an Aging Life Care Manager can explain the legalities and help you be sure you are covered.

 Return to top